Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Proximally Guided Approach

 \section{Proximally Guided Approach}

-The method we proposed is largely inspired by the proximally guided stochastic subgradient method by \citet{davis2017proximally}, which is a variant of the inexact proximal point method~\cite{citeulike:9472207}. \citet{davis2017proximally} consider $\min_{\bx\in\mathbb{R}^p}\psi(\bx)$ with $\psi(\bx)$ being a generic $\rho$-weakly convex.
-The problem they considered is more general and does not necessarily have the minimax structure in (\ref{eqn:P1}).
-After choosing a point $\bar\bx\in\mathcal{X}$, their method uses the standard stochastic subgradient (SSG) method to approximately solve the following subproblem
+The method we proposed is largely inspired by the proximally guided stochastic subgradient method by \cite{davis2017proximally}, which is a variant of the inexact proximal point method~\cite{citeulike:9472207}. \cite{davis2017proximally} considers $\min_{\bx\in\mathbb{R}^p}\psi(\bx)$ with $\psi(\bx)$ being a $\rho$-weakly convex function that does not necessarily have the maximization structure in (\ref{eqn:P1}).
+Given an iterate $\bar\bx^{(t)}\in\mathcal{X}$, their method uses the standard stochastic subgradient (SSG) method to approximately solve \eqref{moreau} with $\bx=\bar\bx^{(t)}$ and $\frac{1}{\gamma}>\rho$, namely, to compute a solution $\bar\bx^{(t+1)}\in\X$ so that

-which is strongly convex when $\frac{1}{\gamma}>\rho$.
-Then, $\bar\bx$ is updated by the solution returned from the SSG method.
-They show that their method a nearly $\epsilon$-stationary point within a time complexity of $\tilde O(\frac{1}{\epsilon^4})$.
-They assume that a deterministic or an unbiased stochastic subgradient of $\psi(\bx)$ can be exactly computed in order to solve \eqref{subminproblem} with the SSG method, which does hold in our setting due to the maximization in (\ref{eqn:P1}).
+Then $\bar\bx^{(t+1)}$ returned by the SSG method will be used as the next iterate.
+They assume that a (stochastic) subgradient of $\psi(\bx)$ can be computed during the SSG method, which does not hold in our setting due to the maximization in (\ref{eqn:P1}).

-In order to address this challenge, we view the subproblem (\ref{subminproblem}) also as a min-max saddle-point problem according to the structure of (\ref{eqn:P1}), and then solve (\ref{subminproblem}) using primal-dual stochastic first-order methods.
-In particular, we consider
+To address this issue, we consider the following min-max problem according to (\ref{eq:subproblem}):